 Quanex has two reportable segments: Engineered Products and Aluminum Sheet Products.
-The Engineered Products segment produces finished products and components serving the window and door industry, while the Aluminum Sheet Products segment produces mill finished and coated aluminum sheet serving the broader building products markets and secondary markets such as recreational vehicles and capital equipment.
+The Engineered Products segment produces finished products, components and systems serving the window and door industry, while the Aluminum Sheet Products segment produces mill finished and coated aluminum sheet serving the broader building products markets and secondary markets such as recreational vehicles and capital equipment.
 The main market drivers of both segments are U.S. residential housing starts and remodeling expenditures.

-For financial reporting purposes three of the Company's four operating divisions, Homeshield, Truseal and Mikron, have been aggregated into the Engineered Products reportable segment.
-The remaining division, Nichols Aluminum (Aluminum Sheet Products), is reported as a separate, reportable segment with the Corporate & Other comprised of corporate office expenses and certain inter-division eliminations.
+For financial reporting purposes, three of the Company's four operating divisions, Homeshield, Truseal and Mikron, have been aggregated into the Engineered Products reportable segment.
+The remaining division, Nichols Aluminum, is reported as a separate, reportable segment (Aluminum Sheet Products), with Corporate & Other comprised of corporate office expenses and certain inter-division eliminations.
 The sale of products between segments is recognized at market prices.
 The financial performance of the operations is based upon operating income.
 The segments follow the accounting principles described in Item 1, Note 1 to the consolidated financial statements of the Company's 2008 Form 10-K. The two reportable segments value inventory on a FIFO or weighted-average basis while the LIFO reserve relating to those operations accounted for under the LIFO method of inventory valuation is computed on a consolidated basis in a single pool and treated as a corporate item.

-Three and Six Months Ended April 30, 2009 Compared to Three and Six Months Ended April 30, 2008
+Three and Nine Months Ended July 31, 2009 Compared to Three and Nine Months Ended July 31, 2008